zsfelfoldi/ethereum-docs/les/filter_observer.md

 This document proposes a peer-to-peer, trust-based, consensusless data gathering and processing mechanism based on two simple primitives: "observer chains" (OC) and "chain filters" (CF).
 Its intended purpose is to help creating and operating complex and scalable protocols by establishing peer-to-peer reputation and accounting that could serve as the basis of micropayment compensation in a decentralized network and enabling complex delegated data gathering and processing services between pseudonymous peers.
 It could enhance the performance and availability of existing Ethereum protocols (ETH, LES) and also help building more advanced topologies for handling hierarchical blockchain structures (sharding, state channels).

+Note: most of the potential applications and the details of implementation are still being worked on.
+The purpose of this document is to give an overview of my long-term plans regarding OCs and CFs and the reasons why I'd like to go in this direction.
+The first practical goals I'd like to achieve are event logging with OCs and on-chain CHT/BloomBitsTrie validation with CFs.
+Feedback is appreciated on the rest too.

 ### Possible applications in the light client ecosystem

 #### Event logging

 Since the OC is intended to be a general purpose event logging mechanism, its simplest use case is collecting diagnostic/statistical data.
 In addition to diagnostic purposes some of this data may also be post-processed with chain filters to provide service quality/capacity/availability estimates for clients.
-Since most of these logs can be easily falsified, such a use case that has economic consequences may require some kind of reputation based on cross correlation of client/server logs in order to detect false claims.
+Since most of these logs can be easily falsified, such a use case that has economic consequences may require some kind of reputation based on cross-correlation of client/server logs in order to detect false claims.

 See also: